Applying for the Abe Bailey Travel Bursary

 As this travel bursary was founded for South African students to visit Britain and meet its Objectives, bursars will be selected on this understanding.

 Students apply to their own university in response to an announcement by that university inviting applications.
 In March each year the Abe Bailey Trust sends the request to each university to publicise the travel bursary and to invite applications.
-See the LINKS page on this site.
 The university fixes the closing date for applications, and states which documents are to be submitted and to whom these should be sent.

 Each university establishes a selection committee often including former bursars from that university, receives applications, interviews selected applicants, and then nominates three names in order of preference to the Abe Bailey Trustees.